All Episodes

 A lot of people look at this budget and they're scared to death about it.

-But, you know, Obama, the these people are are are giving him what he wants.
+But, you know, Obama, these people are giving him what he wants.

 The American people have stopped the health care reform.

-Now the EPA is gonna go ahead and do it.
+Now the EPA is going to go ahead and do it.

 The EPA was given the authority to regulate CO2, but the Supreme Court.

-So we could still get all the tax increase and all of the energy changes via the EPA just by by fiat by regulation.
+So we could still get all the tax increase and all of the energy changes via the EPA, just by fiat, by regulation, if Congress doesn't do anything.

 The Senate's attempt to pass a global warming bill appears stuck, but that doesn't mean greenhouse gas laws aren't coming.